kirang89/kirang.in/content/post/testing-your-galaxy-s2-i9100-after-flashing-a-new-rom.md

     approx 7 times until you get the notification about the developer settings being activated.
 Now when you head back to Settings, you should see both *Developer options* and *Performance* under System.
 2. Open *Performance \> Processor,* set CPU governor to ONDEMAND and check the Set on Boot option.
 3. Open *Performance \> I/O Scheduler* and set it to CFQ or Noop and once again check the Boot option.
 4. Open *Performance \> Memory Management* and check the purging assets option.
-5. Under Developer Options, set the Window and Transition animation and Animator duration scale to 0.5x.
+5. Under Developer Options, set the Window and Transition animation and Animator duration scale to `0.5x`.

 The above should give you a little more performance and juice.
-For adding the icing to the cake, do the following tweak as well: Using the Root Explorer, head to the android home directory (**/) **and look for a file called **build.prop.** Select the file and choose to open it in a text editor.
+For adding the icing to the cake, do the following tweak as well: Using the Root Explorer, head to the android home directory (**/) **and look for a file called `build.prop`.
+Select the file and choose to open it in a text editor.
 Now, append the following settings to it:

 ```